adimail/adimail.github.io/_posts/2024-04-12-how-to-configure-aws-app-sync-with-nextjs-14.md

 `npm install -g @aws-amplify/cli`

-In your current working directiory run:
+In your current working directory run:

 `amplify init`

-follow the further instructructions and you will have a _amplify_ directory
+follow the further instructions and you will have a _amplify_ directory

 To create an graphQL api, run
 `amplify add api`